Andre-12-maker/IT342-Policios-CampusBites/README.md

 ---

-## 👥 Contributors
+## ðŸ‘¥ Contributors

-- **Andre-12-maker** — Full Stack Developer
+- **Andre-12-maker** â€” Full Stack Developer

 ---

-## 📄 License
+## ðŸ“„ License

-This project is for educational purposes — IT342 System Integration and Architecture.
+This project is for educational purposes â€” IT342 System Integration and Architecture.